Welcome to today's edition of the Rush 24-7 podcast.

 This is double taxation.

-You're gonna get a tax on your bonus if you live in the Great Britain of 50%, and the effort, the purpose is to eliminate bonuses.
+You're going to get a tax on your bonus if you live in the Great Britain of 50%.

-Now, from Fortune magazine is a bonus tax in our future.
+Now, from Fortune magazine, is a bonus tax in our future.

-Though the UK's leave levy seems unlikely to spread to these shores, a bonus backlash could yet hammer U.S. banks.
+Though the UK's levy seems unlikely to spread to these shores, a bonus backlash could yet hammer U.S. banks.

 The odds aren't on its side, but a bonus tax could happen in the U.S. too, which would be double taxation.

-The UK this week slapped a 50% tax on bankers' bonuses above about 40,000.
+The UK this week slapped a 50% tax on bankers' bonuses above about $40,000.

 That is taxing what is already taxed.